basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 make debug-server
 ```

-Some boards have (limited) support for emulation, which can be started using:
+Some boards have (limited) support for emulation, which can be started with:

 ```
 make emulate